shambhavi07/CloudOrgSimulator/README.md

 # Homework 1
 #AUTHOR: Shambhavi Danayak
 ### NOTE: Please download and run the CloudOrgSimulator.zip file for my simulation
+### NOTE: Please read the attached pdf file for Documentation and result analysis.
 ### Create cloud simulators in Scala for evaluating executions of applications in cloud datacenters with different characteristics and deployment models.
 ### Grade: 8%
 #### This Git repo contains the description of the first homework and an example implementation of a baseline cloud simulation in Scala.
 This repo can be cloned using the command git clone git@github.com:0x1DOCD00D/CloudOrgSimulator.git.
 If interested to learn the implementation details, students can clone CloudSimPlus or ingest it directly into IntelliJ from its [website](https://cloudsimplus.org/) or the [Github repo](https://github.com/manoelcampos/cloudsim-plus), however, it is not required for this homework.